appsmithorg/appsmith-docs/website/docs/write-code/concepts/execute-onpageload.md

 Once you explicitly set a query or function to run on page load, Appsmith will respect this setting, and the system will not alter it based on bindings.

-## Example: Showing a Login Modal on Page Load
+## Example: show a login modal on page load

 Let's demonstrate how to display a login modal using a JavaScript function when the page loads.